nelci592/reporting-docs/using-reports-in-applications/display-reports-in-applications/windows-forms-application/how-to-use-windows-forms-report-viewer-with-rest-service.md

-This topic explains how to setup the Windows Forms Report Viewer to work with Telerik Reporting REST ServicePrerequisites
+This topic explains how to setup the Windows Forms Report Viewer to work with Telerik Reporting REST Service

+##Prerequisites

 * Running               [ Telerik Reporting REST Service ]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/overview%}) instance.

 * In case you are not using [Item Templates ]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/windows-forms-application/how-to-add-report-viewer-to-a-windows-forms'-.net-framework-project%}),               add references to all the assemblies listed                [here]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/requirements-for-desktop-viewers-using-remote-report-sources%}).

-Configuring the Windows Forms Report Viewer to work with REST Service
+##Configuring the Windows Forms Report Viewer to work with REST Service

 ###